Our Spaces

 Our building was designed by Pritzker Prize-winning architect Jean Nouvel, who shared his vision to reflect the history of the neighborhood in his design statement: “The Guthrie is coming to settle in the historic golden rectangle near the falls, next to the old mills, in the industrial quarter that invented Minneapolis.
 Thus two histories, two legends, meet.”

-Open to the public year-round, the Guthrie houses three state-of-the-art stages, production facilities, classrooms, full-service restaurants and dramatic public lobbies.
+Open to the public year-round, the Guthrie houses three state-of-the-art stages, production facilities, classrooms and dramatic public lobbies.

 Theater spaces